xuri/excelize-doc/en/cell.md

 func (f *File) GetComments() (comments map[string][]Comment)
 ```

-GetComments retrieves all comments and returns a map of worksheet name to the worksheet comments.
+GetComments retrieve all comments and return a map of worksheet name to the worksheet comments.

 ## Set cell formula {#SetCellFormula}